dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

 ![alt text](/img/posts/regression-tree-nodes-plot.png "Decision Tree Max Depth Plot")

 <br>
-This is a very powerful visual, and one that can be shown to stakeholders in the business to ensure they understand exactly what is driving the predictions.

 One interesting thing to note is that the *very first split* appears to be using the variable *distance from store* so it would seem that this is a very important variable when it comes to predicting loyalty!